 In its current structure, the CIA is headed by the Director of the Central Intelligence Agency, who reports to the Director of National Intelligence (DNI).
 The DNI is a member of the Cabinet of the United States and oversees the U.S Intelligence Community.

-The agency headquarters, known as the George Bush Center for Intelligence, is located in Langley, Virginia, U.S. The entire facility is situated over a massive area of 104 hectares, or 1.4 sq km, and a total floor area of 2.5 million sq ft.
+The agency headquarters, known as the George Bush Center for Intelligence, is located in Langley, Virginia, U.S. The entire facility spans 104 hectares (1.4 sq km) and has a total floor area of 2.5 million sq ft.
 It was the world’s largest intelligence headquarters until 2019.

 The Federal Bureau of Investigation as an Organization